-After 17 days of cycling the Camino and a week relaxing in Portugal, we returned to Spain.
+After 17 days of cycling the Camino and a week relaxing in Portugal, we returned to Spain to spend some time in Seville.
 The previous three weeks had been filled with confusing moments that my brain obsessively tried to categorise as ‘She Loves Me’ and ‘She Loves Me Not.’
 Did sharing a bed when there were three in the room indicate romantic feelings or was it just to feel less lonely?
 Was her reluctance to put sunscreen on my back because she didn’t want to encourage my feelings or because she didn’t want to lose control of hers?

 Only two days before I would tell her everything, things took a turn for the worse.
 Lisa told me she ‘loved me like a sister.’
 I interpreted this as a pre-emptive rejection on her part and responded, not by telling her how I felt, but by trying to get drunk in a tourist flamenco bar that charged €7 for a gin and tonic.
 Since I could only afford one drink at that price, I resorted to plan B – ignore her as much as possible and bottle up my feelings until we got home.